Actions

 A kiss to his cheek.

 “You are interesting when you care too much.
 When you prepare.
-When you’re strict.
-When you’re kind.”
+When you are strict.
+When you are kind.”

-Shane’s face was fully flushed now, heart thudding, annoyance dissolving into something helplessly fond.
+Shane’s face was fully flushed now, annoyance dissolving into something helplessly fond.
 “You’re doing this on purpose.”

-“Always,” Ilya said, cupping Shane’s face properly this time, thumbs warm against his cheeks, like Shane was something fragile and worth studying.
-He leaned in and kissed him slowly, like he had all the time in the world to prove a point.
-Shane made a quiet sound before he could stop himself, hands coming up to rest at Ilya’s waist.
+“Always,” Ilya said, cupping Shane’s face properly this time, thumbs warm against his cheeks, like Shane was something worth studying.

 When Ilya pulled back, he stayed close.
 Foreheads brushing.

-“You think you’re boring,” Ilya said, voice low and affectionate, like he was about to confess a secret.
-“But you’re wrong.”
+“You think you’re boring,” Ilya said, like he was about to confess a secret.
+“But you are wrong.”

 “No,” Ilya said firmly, smiling.
 “You listen.”